 The iliopsoas consists of three muscles that allow you to flex and externally rotate your hip: iliacus, psoas major, and psoas minor.
 Getting in and out of your car or getting off your bicycle would involve both of these movements.
 The muscles also help you laterally flex your torso and bend your torso at your hip, like when you bow or deadlift.

-Located behind the abdominal wall, the psoas major originates from the transversus processes of the T12 to L5 of the lower thoracic spine and the first four vertebrae of the lumbar spine.
-Like the iliacus, it inserts into the lesser trochanter, merging with the iliacus behind the inguinal ligament.
-The lower part of the iliopsoas for a part of the femoral triangle, which makes the upper third of the thigh.
+Like the iliacus, the psoas major inserts into the lesser trochanter, merging with the iliacus behind the inguinal ligament.
+The lower part of the iliopsoas forms a part of the femoral triangle, which makes the upper third of the thigh.

 The psoas minor sometimes gets overlooked because it is smaller than the other two hip flexors, and it provides limited support for movement.
 It originates from the lateral sides of T12 and L1 and inserts into the iliopublic eminince and pecten pubis of the pubic bone.